Skip to main content

 6200

-Reference lab costs (e.g., IDEXX, Antech), in-house test kits, blood tubes, slides.
+Reference lab costs (e.g., IDEXX, Antech), in-house test kits, blood tubes, and slides.

 Dentistry Costs